Define Your Photographic Testament to Refine and Strengthen Your Photographic Approach

 Creating a testament is a great exercise in style to help you create photos that are meaningful and personal to you.

 Personally, I find it an extraordinarily strong and ambitious personal act.
 Moreover, you have no time limit.
-You can delete, add photos over the years.
-The idea that you must keep in mind is that this will must always resemble you.
-You will leave a trace of who you were photographically speaking.
+You can delete and add photos over the years.
+The idea that you must keep in mind is that this will always resemble you.
+It is a trace of your photographic existence.

 As far as I am concerned, it is a new tool that appeared to me by the greatest of chances.
-Nobody had told me about it.
-Thanks to it, I feel more serene.
-I feel comforted by my photographic and artistic choices.
+Nobody had told me about it, but for which I am most grateful.
+I feel at peace, comforted by my photographic and artistic choices.
 I hope that you too can experience this peace and sense of gratitude.
 I will now share with you some personal photos that I will add to my photographic will, my photographic testament.